carpentries-incubator/data-science-ai-senior-researchers/_episodes/03-AI-for-Automation.md

 ![](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41598-017-17204-5/MediaObjects/41598_2017_17204_Fig1_HTML.jpg?as=webp)

 Qupath is a tool using machine learning to work with image analysis in the growing field of "digital pathology".
-Scanners can quickly produce tens of gigabites of image data of tissue slides, and traditional manual assessment is no longer suitable.
+Scanners can quickly produce tens of gigabytes of image data of tissue slides, and traditional manual assessment is no longer suitable.
 As a result, automation through software provides a much faster solution.

 > In recent years, a vibrant ecosystem of open source bioimage analysis software has developed.
 Led by ImageJ, researchers in multiple disciplines can now choose from a selection of powerful tools, such as Fiji, Icy, and CellProfiler, to perform their image analyses.
-These open source packages encourage users to engage in further development and sharing of customized analysis solutions in the form of plugins, scripts, pipelines or workflows – enhancing the quality and reproducibility of research, particularly in the fields of microscopy and high content imaging.
+These open source packages encourage users to engage in further development and sharing of customized analysis solutions in the form of plugins, scripts, pipelines or workflows – enhancing the quality and reproducibility of research, particularly in the fields of microscopy and high-content imaging.
 This template for open-source development of software has provided opportunities for image analysis to add considerably to translational research by enabling the development of the bespoke analytical methods required to address specific and emerging needs, which are often beyond the scope of existing commercial applications.
 >
 > Bankhead, P., Loughrey, M.B., Fernández, J.A. et al. QuPath: Open source software for digital pathology image analysis.
 Sci Rep 7, 16878 (2017). https://doi.org/10.1038/s41598-017-17204-5